-Getting intentional about your life and where it’s headed (and how it’s headed there) isn’t something that changes overnight.
-It’s more a question of making some deliberate choices about different aspects of your life.
+It’s more a question of making some deliberate decisions about different aspects of your life.
 It’s about defining what’s important and what’s just clutter, learning to say no sometimes and finding simpler ways to do the things that you need to do so you have more time, space and freedom to do what you want to do.

 How stupid of me and how naïve to think that I was Superwoman… when clearly, I was not!

-My meltdown was the catalyst for change.
-From the point at which I’d sunk so low that I knew things HAD to change to the point at which I can, hand on heart, say my life is finally where I’d like it to be, my journey from start to finish came about because of momentum and cause and effect.
+My meltdown was the catalyst for this change.
+From the point at which I’d sunk so low that I knew things HAD to change, to the point at which I can, hand on heart, say my life is finally where I’d like it to be, my journey from start to finish came about because of slow, small and daily changes to my lifestyle.

 Therefore, by reducing the amount of clutter you have, the lower your stress levels.
 You can read more of the research here.

 The research I read all sounded good and well worth giving a go.
-Clutter around my home was certainly taking up my time and energy and stressing me out a lot and the idea of less clutter meaning less stress was too good not to try!
+Clutter around my home was certainly taking up my time and energy and stressing me out a lot.
+The idea of less clutter meaning less stress and more time was too good not to try!

 I wanted to reduce the amount of stuff and clutter in my home so that I wasn’t constantly playing catch up, overwhelmed by the mess and forever moving, tidying and cleaning it.
 Especially in the evenings after a long day’s work and a battle with the kids at bedtime.

 I’d had enough.
-I didn’t want to settle for just getting through my days only to drop into bed exhausted by the end of them.
+I didn’t want to settle for just getting through my days only to drop into bed exhausted at the end of them.

 Decluttering my wardrobe bought instant benefits so I carried on decluttering the rest of my home – the toys, the kitchen, the garage and so on.